 ‘The Small Escape’ celebrates the ingenuity and engineering of Klaus-Günter Jacobi, his friend Manfred Koster and a BMW Isetta that helped nine people find their freedom in West Berlin 1964.

-This remarkable story is now being told by the German marque about Klaus-Günter Jacobi (79) who on a regular basis accompanied visitors through the museum rooms as an accomplished tourist guide.
+A truly remarkable story about the bravery and tenacity of Klaus-Günter Jacobi (79) who on a regular basis would accompany visitors through the museum rooms as a tourist guide.